Top 5 This Week

 Quebec City and the French-Canadian Experience

-Stepping into Old Quebec City feels like being transported to 18th-century France — except cleaner, safer, and with better food.
-Cobblestone streets, fortified stone walls, centuries-old stone buildings, bakeries selling fresh croissants, and a population that lives, breathes, and argues almost exclusively in French.
-It’s unlike anywhere else in North America: a UNESCO World Heritage Site that has managed to preserve its historic character while remaining a vibrant, functioning city rather than a museum piece.
-As the only walled city north of Mexico, Quebec City occupies a unique position in the continent’s cultural geography — and understanding it means understanding how profoundly different this corner of Canada is from the English-speaking world that surrounds it.
+Stepping into Old Quebec City feels like being set down in 18th-century France, only cleaner, safer, and with better food.
+Cobblestone streets climb past fortified stone walls and centuries-old buildings; bakeries sell fresh croissants; and the people around you live, work, and argue almost exclusively in French.
+Nowhere else in North America feels quite like it.
+Inscribed as a UNESCO World Heritage Site in 1985, the old town has kept its historic character without freezing into a museum piece, remaining a living, working city.
+As the only walled city north of Mexico, it holds a singular place in the continent’s cultural geography, and to understand it is to grasp how profoundly different this corner of Canada is from the English-speaking world around it.

 Old Quebec: Upper Town and Lower Town